Are US cloud services secure?

 The board that produced the report consists of government and industry officials, from entities including the Departments of Homeland Security, Justice, and Defense, the NSA, FBI, and others.

-Adding to this, BSI, the German Federal Office for Information Security, has asked questions to the same cloud service provider without receiving clear answers back.
-The issue concerned the provider’s use of so-called double-key encryption (DKE).
-By using two keys, one of which always remains with the customer, DKE is meant to prevent data leaks in specially secured environments.
-But after a particularly bad incident at the provider, the provider gave BSI information which was so unclear that the BSI couldn’t assess if the attackers were able to access data in plain text anyway. ”Even after repeated requests and threats of legal action, Microsoft did not provide the requested information.
+However, after the cloud service provider suffered a particularly bad incident, the provider gave BSI information which was so unclear that the BSI couldn’t assess if the attackers were able to access data in plain text anyway. ”Even after repeated requests and threats of legal action, [the provider] did not provide the requested information.
 Therefore, the BSI is now using the legal instruments at its disposal, explains a BSI spokesperson,” heise Security reports.

 Security isn’t easy, but a diversity of views makes it easier